-As it became apparent that both of these models were fundamentally flawed - two sides of the same bad penny - a wide assortment of alternative models arose, each of which attempts to discern the custodial arrangement that is in the "best interests" of the children.
-Typically, these models include a presumption that the parent who served as the primary caregiver during a marriage should be the primary custodian following divorce.
+It now seems obvious that both of those models were fundamentally flawed - two sides of the same bad penny.
+In recent decades, a wide assortment of alternative models have arisen, each of which attempts to discern the custodial arrangement that is in the best interests of the children.
+Most modern models include a presumption that the parent who served as the primary caregiver during a marriage should be the primary custodian following divorce.
 Some states are experimenting with a presumption that joint physical custody is in the best interest of the children unless the evidence shows that one parent is not an appropriate custodian.

 Children are best served by being in the care of both parents, and thus there should be a legal presumption of joint physical custody and equal parenting time following divorce;